Product description ※Please note that product information is not in full comprehensive meaning because of the machine translation.

 The head part is equipped as a standard headlight.
 The number board beside the headlight is also illuminated.
 The red warning light and tender light are dummy

-The FEF-3 was manufactured by Union Pacific Railway (abbreviated name : UP) as the last steam locomotive in 1944 (1944).
-It was also used for passenger towing.
-The red warning light and tender light were dummy
+The FEF-3 was manufactured by Union Pacific Railway (abbreviated name : UP), a huge railway company in the United States, as the last steam locomotive.
+It was first manufactured in 1944 (1944) and was used for passenger towing.

 [Product Details]